Microcom Networking Protocol

 The Microcom Networking Protocols, almost always shortened to MNP, is a family of error-correcting protocols commonly used on early high-speed (2400 bit/s and higher) modems.
 Originally developed for use on Microcom's own family of modems, the protocol was later openly licensed and used by most of the modem industry, notably the "big three", Telebit, USRobotics and Hayes.
-MNP was later supplanted by v.42bis, which was used almost universally starting with the first v.32bis modems in the early 1990s.
+MNP was later supplanted by V.42bis, which was used almost universally starting with the first V.32bis modems in the early 1990s.

 Overview

-Although Xmodem was introduced 1977, as late as 1985 The New York Times described XMODEM first, then discussed MNP as a leading contender, and that 9600 baud modems "are beginning to make their appearance."
+Although XMODEM was introduced 1977, as late as 1985, The New York Times described XMODEM first, then discussed MNP as a leading contender, and that 9600 baud modems "are beginning to make their appearance".

-By 1988, the Times was talking about 9600 and 19.2K, and that "At least 100 other brands of modems follow" MNP (compared to Hayes' use of LAP-B).
+By 1988, the Times was talking about 9600 and 19.2K, and that "at least 100 other brands of modems follow" MNP (compared to Hayes's use of LAP-B).

-Error correction basics
+Error-correction basics

 Modems are, by their nature, error-prone devices.
 Noise on the telephone line, a common occurrence, can easily mimic the sounds used by the modems to transmit data, thereby introducing errors that are difficult to notice.
 For some tasks, like reading or writing simple text, a small number of errors can be accepted without causing too many problems.
 For other tasks, like transferring computer programs in machine format, even one error can render the received data useless.
 As modems increase in speed by using up more of the available bandwidth, the chance that random noise would introduce errors also increases; above 2400 bit/s these errors are quite common.